arifszn/gitprofile/README.md

       to: '2014',
     },
   ],
-  // Display blog posts from your medium or dev.to account.
+  // Display blog posts from your medium or dev account.
 (Optional)
   blog: {
-    source: 'dev.to', // medium | dev.to
+    source: 'dev', // medium | dev
     username: 'arifszn',
     limit: 5, // How many posts to display.
 Max is 10.
   },